TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 The colorpicker wizard allows you to select a HTML color value from a user-friendly pop-up box.
 The wizard type is "colorbox" which will first of all add a colored box next to an input field.
-Here's how it looks in a “haiku” record of the “examples” extension:
+Here's how it looks in a "haiku" record of the "examples" extension:

 |img-76| The color of the box is set to the value of the text field.
 Clicking
 the box will open a popup window with the full color picker wizard: